CHI - FCO

 The average price of all round-trip flights from Chicago to Rome Fiumicino Airport clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Rome on a Tuesday, as we generally find the cheapest rates on that day for this route.
 On the other hand, Thursday is the most expensive day to fly from Chicago to Rome.
-For your return ticket, we recommend flying on a Thursday and avoiding Mondays for the best deals.
+For your return ticket, we recommend flying on a Thursday and avoiding Tuesdays for the best deals.

 What is the cheapest month to fly from Chicago to Rome Fiumicino Airport?